You-Gao/Blog/_life/2025-01-01-business-books.md

 # How to Find "*Good*" Business Books

 As it is the day after New Year, I reflected on my reading journey and became so *deeply* afflicted[^1] by the fact that I haven't read a share of good business books.
 But there was another problem.
 The field of business is different than the books related to the term "*business,*" which are usually written in appeal to the "*pop-business*" audience.

-That is the current literature that you get when searching top business books on Amazon discusses the practical virtues of a business person, the surface-level psychology (probably on the "grindset"), and broad organizational "stuff".
+That is the current literature that you get when searching top business books on Amazon that discusses the practical virtues of a business person, the surface-level psychology (probably on the "grindset"), and broad organizational "stuff."
 There is good content there, but it felt like there was something off; no way business as a field is just this.

 Based on my intuition, I decided to do some research on if business was more than that.
 The answer is yes.
 Business as a field is so much more than the books people tout or advertise with the sort of 3D rendered, really visually uninteresting book covers[^2].

 Business as a field also covers topics like the theory of institutional actors (firms, markets, consumers, etc.), organizational efficiency, market analysis, ethics, and probably more.

-However, the critique here is that you would be better off studying to be an economist, sociologist/anthropologist, or even philosopher as the "*good*" books: *The Theory of Industrial Organization*, *Democratizing Innovation*, *Organizational Culture and Leadership*, and so on is never assigned in an undergraduate business degree; maybe an MBA.
+However, the critique here is that you would be better off studying to be an economist, sociologist/anthropologist, or even entrepreneur as the "*good*" books: *The Theory of Industrial Organization*, *Democratizing Innovation*, *Organizational Culture and Leadership*, and so on are never assigned in an undergraduate business degree; maybe an MBA.
 The most you would engage with these books is having their ideas referenced in HBR articles the professor assigns, and that is a shame.

 ## The GBB Metric